blueburncz/BBMOD/README.md

 cmake --build build --config=Release
 ```

-his builds both BBMOD CLI and DLL copies all files into their designated folders.
+his builds both BBMOD CLI and DLL and copies all files into their designated folders.

-### 3. Fix rpaths and codesign (for macOS)
+### 2. Fix rpaths and codesign (for macOS)

 * Check rpaths: